kubernetes/kubernetes/examples/simple-yaml.md

 ## Getting started with config files.

 In addition to the imperative style commands described [elsewhere](simple-nginx.md), Kubernetes supports declarative YAML or JSON configuration files.
-Often times config files are prefereable to imperative commands, since they can be checked into version control and changes to the files can be code reviewed, producing a more robust, reliable and archival system.
+Often times config files are preferable to imperative commands, since they can be checked into version control and changes to the files can be code reviewed, producing a more robust, reliable and archival system.